antarctica/lantern/docs/dev.md

   - add new paths for prefixes in the [OpenAPI Definition](/docs/site.md#openapi-definition)
   - update static site endpoints in [Reverse Proxying](/docs/setup.md#reverse-proxying) and `resources/dev/haproxy` to include new prefixes, and request updating the BAS Load Balancer config to match
-- if the new type introduces new item relationships:
+- if the new type introduces new item relationships, see [Adding Catalogue Relations](#adding-catalogue-relations)
-  - add relevant properties to `lantern.models.item.catalogue.elements.Aggregations`
-  - call new properties in `lantern.resources.templates._macros.related`
-  - add tests as needed in:
-    - `tests.lantern_tests.models.item.catalogue.test_elements.TestAggregations`
-    - `tests.lantern_tests.templates.macros.test_tabs.TestRelatedTab`
 - add a new [Test Record](#adding-new-test-records) using the new item type, aliases and/or relationships as applicable
 - verify new behaviour in a local site build